plausible/docs/docs/custom-props/for-pageviews.md

 ## Step 1: Enable "Custom properties" for your site

 You can enable "**Custom properties**" as an optional measurement when adding a new site to your Plausible account.
-If the site has already been added to your account, you can control what data is collected in the "**Site Installation**" area of the "**General** section in your [site settings](website-settings.md).
+If the site has already been added to your account, you can control what data is collected in the "**Site Installation**" area of the "**General**" section in your [site settings](website-settings.md).

 <img alt="Enable custom props for pageviews during onboarding" src={useBaseUrl('img/onboarding-enable-custom-props.png')} />